lsst/LDM-463/index.rst

 i/o.

 The new butler initializer API is ``Butler(inputs=None, outputs=None)``.
-Values for both ``inputs`` and ``outputs`` can be an instance of the ``RepositoryArgs`` class, a ``dict`` that will be used to initialize a ``RepositoryArgs`` instance, or can be a string that is treated as a URI to a repository.
-In inputs it must refer to a persisted ``RepositoryCfg`` and in outputs it can refer to an existing ``RepositoryCfg`` or can be a location to create a new repository.
+Values for both ``inputs`` and ``outputs`` can be an instance of the ``RepositoryArgs`` class, a ``dict`` that will be used to initialize a ``RepositoryArgs`` instance, or can be a string that is treated as the root (a URI to a repository).
+In inputs, root must refer to a location that contains a persisted ``RepositoryCfg`` and in outputs it can refer to an existing ``RepositoryCfg`` or can be a location to create a new repository.
 Additionally, the value can be either a single item or a sequence of one or more items.

 Inputs and Outputs
 ^^^^^^^^^^^^^^^^^^